seyeint/plethora_website/content/EvolutionaryAlgorithms/scalable_ec.md

 Examples of this already starting to take place are libraries like [EvoJax](https://cloud.google.com/blog/topics/developers-practitioners/evojax-bringing-power-neuroevolution-solve-your-problems) and frameworks like [EvoX](https://evox.readthedocs.io/en/latest/index.html).

-Although not extremely invested, I do have a small [project](https://github.com/seyeint/Pulse_EVOX) with the intent of porting my thesis algorithms into these new frameworks as they evolve, and I'm looking forward the future of EC.
+Although not extremely invested as I must focus on my main objectives, I do have a small [project](https://github.com/seyeint/Pulse_EVOX) with the intent of porting my thesis algorithms into these new frameworks as they evolve, and I'm looking forward the future of EC.

 In DL, we require label data (solutions) to create a model (function).
 In EC we require a function to create solutions.
 Both deal with combinatorial explosion, one is fully supervised, the other conceptually similar to reinforcement learning.
 There is a gap in future potencial between these.